flipbase/docs/api/api.md

 Attributes |  Description
 --- |  ----
-HTTP-Verb | Uppercase plain-text (e.g GET, POST, PUT or DELETE) Path | URI path and query paramaters (excluding hostname) Date | The date value should be identitcal to the value provided in the Date or X-Flipbase-Date header.
-The Date is the current UTC time in [ISO 8601](https://www.ietf.org/rfc/rfc3339.txt) format (for example, 20130524T000000Z).
+HTTP-Verb | Uppercase plain-text (e.g GET, POST, PUT or DELETE) Path | URI path and query paramaters ((in lowercase characters only, excluding hostname) Date | The date value should be identitcal to the value provided in the Date or X-Flipbase-Date header.
+The Date is the current UTC time in [ISO 8601](https://www.ietf.org/rfc/rfc3339.txt) format (for example, 2016-08-08T09:04:29Z).

 ### Headers